Brahms House

 How long should I spend visiting?

-Visitors typically spend between one to two hours exploring Brahms House, depending on their level of interest in the exhibits.
+A visit typically takes about one to two hours, depending on your interest in the exhibits.

 Is photography allowed?